 - 3.6.1 Outbuildings can include detached garages and sheds.
-Where outbuildings require planning permission they should be of an appropriate scale, orientation and design to ensure they do not to compete with or detract from the dwelling they serve. - 3.6.2 Proposals should respect the design, materials and form of the original building, its setting and the residential amenities of neighbours. - 3.6.3 Outbuildings set forward of the principle elevation will not usually be appropriate as it may harm the character of the street scene. - 3.6.4 They should be of appropriate size and orientation to achieve their intended use while not being of such a scale to detract from the existing dwelling.
+Where outbuildings require planning permission they should be of an appropriate scale, orientation and design to ensure they do not to compete with or detract from the dwelling they serve. - 3.6.2 Proposals should respect the design, materials and form of the original building, its setting and the residential amenities of neighbours. - 3.6.3 Outbuildings set forward of the principal elevation will not usually be appropriate as it may harm the character of the street scene.